Lucyjpjones/lj-fscr/testing.md

 - [x] Clicking on a 'topic' link directs the user to the thread detail page, displaying the correct information
 - [x] If user enters a reply and clicks submit their reply is added successfully
-- [x] The posted reply is displayed with the correct datetime and logged in username
+- [x] The posted reply is displayed with the correct DateTime and logged in username
 - [x] After submitting a reply the input field is cleared
 - [x] The trash icon is only visible on replies the logged in user has posted
 - [x] After clicking the trash icon the reply is removed from the page as expected